College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

-This shows that not only does music make us push ourselves, it can also help us use our energy more efficiently, too.
+This shows that not only does music make us push ourselves, but it can also help us use our energy more efficiently, too.
 Music distracts your brain because a much wider region is activated when music is playing.
-This means that you can run faster and longer without feeling as much fatigue as you would if you weren’t listening to your favorite tunes.
+This means that you can run faster and longer without feeling as much fatigue.

-Apple’s new underwater audio waterproof iPod shuffle is the crème de la crème of MP3 players.
+Apple’s new underwater audio waterproof iPod shuffle is our pick of the MP3 players.

-When it comes to headphone design, your choice really comes down to full-size DJ style headphones or more compact earbuds.
-Each style has its pros and cons; full-size headphones can feel heavy and cumbersome whereas can be tricky when it comes to getting the right fit.
+When it comes to headphone design, your choice really comes down to full-size DJ-style headphones or more compact earbuds.
+Each style has its pros and cons.
+Full-size headphones can feel heavy and cumbersome whereas earbuds can be tricky when it comes to getting the right fit.

 Bose SoundSport Pulse wireless headphones have a built-in heart-rate monitor and provide a secure and stable fit for the most intense of workouts.

-A lot of noobie runners get great running shoes but totally forget that socks are very important, too.
-Unless you want painful blisters from bunched-up socks, you should get yourself a breathable, snug pair of socks that aren’t too tight.
-Many running socks are made from a sweat-wicking fabric that draws moisture away from the feet and prevents bacteria from building up on your delicate toes.
+A lot of noobie runners get great running shoes but forget that socks are very important, too.
+Unless you want painful blisters from bunched-up socks, you should get yourself a breathable pair of socks that aren’t too tight.
+Many running socks are made from a sweat-wicking fabric that draws moisture away from the feet and prevents bacteria from building up on your feet.

-It’s also better to choose a sock without seams and choose if you want a “no-show” sock or one that covers the back of your ankle (these can prevent rubbing).
-As with your running shoes, try the socks on in the store and buy just one pair until you have seen how they perform before investing in multiple pairs.
+It’s also better to choose a sock without seams.
+And also one that covers the back of your ankle to prevent rubbing.
+As with your running shoes, try the socks on in the store and buy just one pair until you have seen how they perform.

-Our pick of the running socks are the Nike Elite.
-They are made with a low-friction construction that reduces rubbing on the forefoot, heel, and toes.
+Our pick of running socks is the Nike Elite.
+They are made with a low-friction construction that reduces rubbing.